jasmeetakaur/US_Economic_Profile_By_County/README.md

 ## Questions to explore
 ### Clarifying questions
-1. What factors impact higher Total employment across counties?
+1. What factors impact higher employment across counties?
 #### Funneling questions
 a.
-Is there any relationship between Total employment and Per capita income maintenance benefits or Per capita unemployment insurance compensation across different counties?
+Is there any relationship between employment and Per capita income maintenance benefits or Per capita unemployment insurance compensation across different counties?
 b.
 Is there a relation between Total employment and Population?
 2. What are the trends in Average earnings per job across different counties?
 #### Funneling questions: